 - The Policía Nacional (National Police) is the nationwide metropolitan police agency of Spain.
-It deals with criminal, judicial, terrorism and immigration matters, and the Guardia Civil.
-Dial 091.
+It deals with criminal, judicial, terrorism and immigration matters.
+They can be contacted by dialling 091.

 - The Guardia Civil (Civil Guard) operates mainly in rural areas.
 It has both military and civilian functions.
-Dial 062.
+They can be contacted by dialling 062.

 In most urban areas, there is also the Policia Local (dial 092), which is responsible for traffic inside the cities and minor crime.